-Chorleywood Health Centre is registered as a data controller under the Data Protection Act 2018.
-Our registration can be viewed online in the public register at www.ico.gov.uk.
+This organisation is registered as a data controller under the Data Protection Act 2018.
+Our registration number is Z4875324 and our registration can be viewed online in the public register at www.ico.gov.uk.
 This means we are responsible for handling your personal and healthcare information and collecting and storing it appropriately when you are seen by us as a patient.